How to Turn Your Conceptualized Apartment Logo Ideas Into a Full-Fledged Multifamily Brand

 2. Don’t Forget Wayfinding

-Possibly the most important piece of the brand package.
-How do residents and potential residents know where to go and find various amenities?
+Wayfinding is possibly the most important piece of the multifamily branding package.
+How do apartment renters know where to go and find various amenities?
 How does the pizza guy know where building 11 is?
 What kind of signage is going to identify this building as the fitness center and that building as the mailroom?

 In most traditional applications, wayfinding follows the brand and can be built out later.
 But wayfinding in multifamily developments is very much an integral part of the brand and should be treated as such.
 Conceptualize wayfinding in the early stages of branding or it may feel disconnected or forced.